TA2LSM/electron-tutorial/ReadMe.md

 - Graphics interface (data visualization)
 - Export/import parameters

-If you want to learn more about Electron.js, check the [Quick Start Guide](https://www.electronjs.org/docs/latest/tutorial/quick-start).

 ## How to Use
 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](https://www.npmjs.com/)) installed on your computer.
 From your command line: